 The San Japan cosplay show divides entrants into four competitive classes and two performance divisions.
 While entrants may enter in any class they qualify for, judges reserve the right to change a competitor’s class at any time.
 Entrants may only enter one class and one division.

-Division restrictions are strictly enforced.
-If any competitor is found to have entered a division below their skill level, the competitor will be immediately moved to a higher division.
-If a competitor is found to have intentionally entered a division below their skill level (also known as sandbagging), the competitor risks immediate disqualification.
+Class restrictions are strictly enforced.
+If any competitor is found to have entered a class below their skill level, the competitor will be immediately moved to a higher class.
+If a competitor is found to have intentionally entered a class below their skill level (also known as sandbagging), the competitor risks immediate disqualification.

 San Japan encourages competitors to bring costumes to our competition that have not previously won awards.
 However, we will accept those costumes that have only won awards at conventions of a smaller size (calculated by attendance) than San Japan.
 Any entrant found to be entering a costume which has previously taken a major award at a larger convention (also known as sandbagging) will be immediately disqualified, and risks being barred from future competitions.

 When entrants are in the cosplay room, in pre-judging panels, and backstage for the show, the staff and judges monitor their sportsmanship.
 Rude remarks, put-downs, or other unsportsmanlike conduct will have consequences.
 Egregious cases may result in immediate disqualification.
 Respect the staff, the judges, and your fellow competitors.
 Competitors will not be notified if they have been disqualified, and judges are not permitted to discuss the judging process or the results.
 This is to protect entrants, judges, and staff, as well as to maintain the professionalism of the contest.